It was a simple statement on my feed this morning. They stated, “Faith and worry cannot co-exist.”

-Surely Christian spirituality is more robust in the hothouse of real life.
+Surely Christian spirituality is more robust in the crucible of real life.

 When we are in the shadow of significant challenges and suffering it’s natural for us to worry - or can we say, to be afraid.
 This is how humans are wired for survival.
 Healthy fear and worry can motivate us to take action to deal with a threat.
 Faith isn't opposed to prudent action like keeping your child from a busy street.
 Faith isn’t a substitute for working to make your mortgage payment.
 Faith is not a substitute for getting good medical care when you are ill.

 The opposite of faith is certainty, but certainty is how faith is peddled in many western church contexts.
 For many, faith is the currency we exchange for the goodies of God, or magic to keep bad things from happening.
 The spiritual commodity of ‘works’ we have to possess to get God to do what we want.

 Imagine the extra anxiety that amid worry to have shame piled on you because you’re worried that you don’t have faith?!
 If faith works this way, one can feel totally screwed - caught between a rock and a hard place.
 You are worried so it’s implied you don’t have faith but you need to have faith to not be scared.
 How cruel!

 Faith doesn’t promise that struggle and suffering won’t come, however, it does promise that when it does we are not alone.
 God is with us through our night times of fear, and no matter the outcome, the faithful God who loves never leaves us.
 That when we have done all that we can do, we can stand firm in the presence of the Abba of Jesus.

 Speaking of which, I’m thinking about Jesus in the Garden.